Are earwigs bad for you or your home?

 How to get rid of earwigs in your apartment?

-- Remove any sources of moisture that may be attracting the earwigs.
+1. Remove any sources of moisture that may be attracting the earwigs.
 Earwigs are attracted to damp, humid environments, so it is important to fix any leaks or other sources of moisture in your apartment.
+Be sure to check and maintain air conditioning units, as they can be a source of moisture and a potential entry point for earwigs.

-- Seal any cracks or crevices around windows, doors, and pipes.
+2. Seal any cracks or crevices around windows, doors, and pipes.
 Earwigs can enter your apartment through small openings, so sealing these areas can help prevent them from entering.
+Do not provide earwigs with easy access or favorable conditions by neglecting to seal gaps or reduce moisture.

-- Use sticky traps to capture earwigs.
+5. Use sticky traps to capture earwigs.
 These traps can be placed in areas where earwigs are commonly found, such as near doors and windows or in damp, humid areas.
+For DIY traps, you can use bacon grease as an attractant in a shallow can or container, and add soapy water to drown the trapped earwigs.

-- Consider using chemical pesticides as a last resort.
-Pesticides can be effective at controlling earwigs, but they may also be toxic to other insects and animals.
-It is important to use caution when applying pesticides and to follow all label instructions carefully.
+7. Consider using chemical insecticides as a last resort.
+Insecticides can be effective at controlling earwigs, but they may also be toxic to other insects and animals.
+Always follow label directions carefully for safe and effective use, and apply insecticides in the late afternoon when earwigs are most active for best results.

 It is also a good idea to regularly clean and declutter your apartment to remove potential hiding places for earwigs.